johbar/text-extraction-service/README.md

 Additional design considerations and assumptions:

 - Do everything in-memory and in-process, whenever you can.
-No disk I/O, no invocation of external programs in most cases (exceptions being `wvWare`/`antword`/`catdoc` for DOCs and `tesseract` for OCR).
+No disk I/O for small files, no invocation of external programs in most cases (exceptions being `wvWare`/`antword`/`catdoc` for DOCs and `tesseract` for OCR).
 - The web service client does not care that much about, say, the PDF itself, but rather the textual content and some metadata.
   They don't want to download it to post it to TES, but they know the URL, so that's all TES needs to do the job.
 - The client does not care that much about the PDFs layout as they do about its textual content.
   So text returned by TES should only be semantically correct concerning the order of words on pages etc. but not accurate in presentation.
-  ➡️ Join words split up by hyphens on line endings, remove newlines in order to save bandwidth etc.
+  ➡️> Join words that have been split up by hyphens on line endings, remove newlines in order to save bandwidth etc.

 ## Quick start